Very few loudspeakers recommended for home cinema were designed solely for delivering the best surround sound.

 A speaker that can provide the pin point imaging required for a detailed front soundstage will draw attention to itself if used for surround information.
 This is particularly disconcerting in home cinema systems where listeners will often sit very close to the rear speakers.
 With more than one listener in the room, the problem deteriorates further as the relative listening distances between surround speakers varies so much from seat to seat.

-In commercial cinemas, multiple surround speakers are used to create the envelopment required.
+In commercial cinemas, multiple surround speakers are used to create the best surround sound envelopment required.
 In home cinemas a similar effect is attempted with the use of dipole or bipole rear speakers.
 These speakers do not fire sound at the listener but rely on sound being reflected off the side and rear walls.

 This approach is effective in creating an enveloping rear soundstage but fails to reproduce the detail and localised sounds in today’s discrete 5.1 soundtracks.